• Skip to main content

 • You can also bake your tofu or cook them in the air fryer.

 • Alternatively, air fry them for 10-15 minutes at 180C/350F.
-To yield crispy tofu, it is recommended that you spray on some oil before cooking.
+To yield crispy tofu, it is recommended that you spray some oil before cooking.

 Nutrition